Estimated reading time: 17 minutes

 As herbivores, Black Dorcopsis are vital to the ecosystem of Goodenough Island.
 By consuming forest fruits and dispersing seeds, they contribute to the regeneration of vegetation and maintain the biodiversity of their habitat.
 Their presence is essential to the balance and health of this unique forest ecosystem.

-The Black Dorcopsis is teetering on the edge of extinction, and their survival depends on immediate action.
+The Black Dorcopsis threats are serious and they are teetering on the edge of extinction.
+Their survival depends on immediate action.
 Boycott palm oil products, demand responsible forestry practices, and support indigenous-led conservation initiatives in Papua New Guinea.
 Raising awareness and advocating for stronger protections for their habitat are crucial to ensuring this unique species does not disappear. #BoycottPalmOil #Boycott4Wildlife

 Further Information